jpforcioli/github_howto_jsonrpc_api/009_provisioning_template_management.rst

    .. tab-item:: Example with a python script

-      .. dropdown:: Click to see the script
+      .. dropdown:: Click to expand
          :color: primary
          :icon: chevron-up